HiveDesk

 Employers with young workers must comply with the federal child labor laws which require breaks for young workers.

 New Jersey has several laws related to paid leaves and time off.
-These laws can change, and new legislation may be enacted anytime.
-Here are key information about paid leaves and time off in New Jersey:
+Here are the key provisions for 2026:

-• New Jersey has a Paid Family Leave program that provides eligible employees with partial wage replacement when taking time off to bond with a newborn or newly adopted child or to care for a family member with a serious health condition.
+• Paid Family Leave Insurance (FLI): New Jersey's Paid Family Leave program provides eligible employees with partial wage replacement when taking time off to bond with a newborn or newly adopted child or to care for a family member with a serious health condition.
+For 2026, the maximum weekly benefit for FLI claims is $1,119 (up from $1,081 in 2025).
+The employee contribution rate is 0.23% of taxable wages, up to a taxable wage base of $171,100 (maximum annual contribution of $393.53).

-• The New Jersey Family Leave Act allows eligible employees to take up to 12 weeks of unpaid leave in a 24-month period for certain family-related reasons, including the birth or adoption of a child or the serious health condition of a family member.
+• Family Leave Act: The New Jersey Family Leave Act allows eligible employees to take up to 12 weeks of unpaid leave in a 24-month period for certain family-related reasons, including the birth or adoption of a child or the serious health condition of a family member.

-• Paid Sick Leave: New Jersey has an Earned Sick Leave law that requires employers to provide eligible employees with paid sick leave.
-Employees accrue sick leave based on hours worked, and they can use this leave for their own illness or the illness of a family member.
+• Paid Sick Leave: New Jersey's Earned Sick Leave law requires employers to provide eligible employees with paid sick leave.
+Employees accrue one hour of sick leave for every 30 hours worked, up to 40 hours per year, and they can use this leave for their own illness or the illness of a family member.

-• New Jersey’s Temporary Disability Insurance program provides partial wage replacement to eligible employees who are unable to work due to non-work-related illnesses, injuries, or conditions, including pregnancy.
+• Temporary Disability Insurance (TDI): New Jersey's TDI program provides partial wage replacement to eligible employees who are unable to work due to non-work-related illnesses, injuries, or conditions, including pregnancy.
+For 2026, the maximum weekly benefit for TDI claims is $1,119.
+The employee contribution rate is 0.19% of taxable wages, up to a taxable wage base of $171,100 (maximum annual contribution of $325.09).

 • Employer Policies: Many employers in New Jersey provide paid time off (PTO) or vacation days as part of their employment policies.
-However, there is no state law mandating such a leave.
+However, there is no state law mandating such leave.
+Most employers also give time off for common US holidays.

 • Collective Bargaining Agreements: For employees covered by collective bargaining agreements, the terms related to paid leave and time off may be outlined in the agreement.